livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 actually did rather than simply categorizing them in a small number of predefined roles as might be done in more conventional journals.
 <!-- MRS: still need to add that section of the templates somewhat -->

-### Authors names

-On the title page, write author names in the following order:

- - First name (or initials, if used)
- - Middle name (or initials, if used)
- - Last name (surname, family name)

-Each author on the list must have an affiliation.
-The affiliation includes department, university, or organizational affiliation and its location, including city, state/province (if applicable), and country.
-Authors have the option to include a current address in addition to the address of their affiliation at the time of the study.
-At a minimum, the address must include the author’s current institution, city, and country.

 ## Abandoned Documents